b0cal/miel-cicd/docs/development/ci_cd.md

 - **Repeatable builds**: deterministic builds using GitHub runners.
 - **Deployment ready artifacts**: automatically generate tagged binary releases on GitHub Releases.
+- **Up-to-date documentation**: automatically build and deploy documentation to GitHub Pages.

-## Workflow
+## Workflows Overview

-The CI/CD pipeline is implemented in a single workflow file:
+The CI/CD pipeline is implemented using four workflow files:

-- **`.github/workflows/ci.yml`** (CI workflow): lint, format, static analysis, tests, builds, and releases.
-Triggered on pull requests and pushes to `main` and `dev` branches, with special handling for version tags.
-This workflow does **NOT** run on changes to documentation files only (`/doc` directory).
+- **`.github/workflows/ci.yml`** (CI workflow): Lint, format, static analysis, tests, and builds.
+Triggered on pull requests and pushes to `main` and `dev` branches (excluding documentation-only changes), and manual dispatch.
+- **`.github/workflows/cd.yml`** (CD workflow): Handles release logic.
+Triggered after a successful CI run on the `main` branch or via manual dispatch.
+Checks for a valid semver version in `Cargo.toml` before releasing.
+- **`.github/workflows/docs.yml`** (Docs workflow): Builds and lints documentation.
+Triggered after CI completes on `main`, on PRs/pushes that touch `docs/` or `src/core/`, and manual dispatch.
+Uses a path filter to only run jobs if documentation is changed.
+- **`.github/workflows/gh-pages.yml`** (GitHub Pages workflow): Deploys documentation to GitHub Pages.
+Triggered after the Docs workflow completes on `main`, on pushes to `gh-pages`, and manual dispatch.

 ### Workflow Structure

+#### CI Workflow (`ci.yml`)

 1. **Code quality and audit**
-   - Run linting and formatting checks for Rust, JavaScript and Markdown.
+   - Run linting and formatting checks for Rust, JavaScript, and Markdown.
-   - Performs dependency audits with `cargo-audit`.
+   - Perform dependency audits with `cargo-audit`.
-   - Perform static analysis with CodeQL for security vulnerabilities in Rust and JavaScript code.
+   - (If enabled) Perform static analysis with CodeQL for security vulnerabilities.
 2. **Test**
    - Run Rust unit tests for the core application.
    - Run NodeJS tests for the webUI.